filetrust/mvp-icap-service/README.md

 |RequestMessageName | The message name used as a routing key for the Adaptation Request. | `adaptation-request` |
 |MBHostName | The hostname of the RabbitMQ Message Broker hosting the Adaptation Request Queue. | `rabbitmq-service` |
 |MBPort | The port number on which the RabbitMQ Message Broker is available, | `5672` |

+The default configuration enables the ICAP TLS Port.
+To support this TLS Certificate and Key files need to be provided to the container by mounting the folder that contains them.
+The ICAP Server is expecting the files to be in the `usr/local/c-icap/cert` folder. _It is important when specifying the local folder that the full pathname is provided._

 The following `docker run` command-line provides an example instance of the service.
 ```
 docker run -d \
  -e MBHostName='test-rabbitmq-service' \
  -p 1344:1344 \
+ -p 1345:1345 \
+ -v C:\LocalFolder\Cert:/usr/local/c-icap/cert:ro
  c-icap-server:latest
 ```